 - Understand the two methods offered for adding a search bar

-- Explain the differences between JS Snippet vs. Subdomain at a high level
+- Explain the differences between the two integration methods at a high level

 Integrating a Search experience can be broken up into four phases:

-- Publishing the experience to production (after completing QA in staging)
+- Publish the experience to production (after completing QA in staging)

 - A classic search bar

-- If you add a search bar to your site, you will link the user out to a separate results page where your Search experience will be served.
+- A search bar links the user out to a separate results page where your Search experience will be served.
 We recommend adding a prominent search bar to the header where it can be accessed across your site.
 You can also add a search bar to your homepage and any other pages.

 - An “overlay” module

-- If you add a search bar through the “overlay” option, users can run searches in a popup panel on the current page.
+- The “overlay” option allows users to run searches in a popup panel on the current page.
 You can then present search results inline within the overlay panel, or you can use a redirect URL and link the user out to a separate search results page.